Meet Casey!

 My clients and supervisees say they feel more calm and relaxed after our sessions, which assists them in feeling confident to implement new ways of being.
 My humanistic approach to therapy extends to my approach to supervision.
 My goal is to create a supportive space for supervisees to process and make their own decisions so that they trust themselves as therapists.
 I enjoy sharing resources with my supervisees so they have an abundance of information to inform their thinking.

 I am an independently Licensed Clinical Mental Health Counselor (LPCC) and Substance Abuse Associate (LSAA) in New Mexico.
-I hold a MS in Clinical/Counseling Psychology from New Mexico Highlands University and am a doctoral candidate in Mind-Body Medicine with specialization in Integrative Mental Health at Saybrook University.
+For my PhD in Mind-Body Medicine at Saybrook University, I specialized in Integrative Mental Health and focused, in my dissertation, on issues in moving mindfulness research into practice.
+I hold a MS in Clinical/Counseling Psychology from New Mexico Highlands University where I focused on neuropsychological assessment.
 I take a holistic and integrative approach to therapy and coaching and am a Certified Integrative Mental Health Professional (CIMHP).
-I am a certified Advanced Clinical Hypnotherapist (ACHt) through the Wellness Institute, and I earned a certificate in Clinical and Applied Hypnosis from Saybrook University.
+I am also a certified Advanced Clinical Hypnotherapist (ACHt) through the Wellness Institute, and I earned a certificate in Clinical and Applied Hypnosis from Saybrook University.
 I am also highly involved in the Society for Clinical and Experimental Hypnosis where I often teach other clinicians how to use hypnosis in clinical practice.
 Additionally, I am a member of Integrative Medicine for the Underserved, the United States Association for Body Psychotherapy, the Association for Comprehensive Energy Psychology, and the American Psychological Association divisions of psychological hypnosis and humanistic psychology.

 More information about hypnosis